masuidrive/rollup-plugin-lit-tailwindcss3/README.md

 ### Lit components file

-Replace placeholder to compiled tailwindcss in Lit components that's specified `include` and `exclude` in `rollup.config.js`.
+Processes Lit components specified by `include` and `exclude` in `rollup.config.js`.

-In this file css section, doesn't support and tailwild feature like `@tailwind`.
-You need write `@tailwind` directive in `tailwind.global.css`.
+To use tailwindcss, put `// tailwindcss` in the first line of the css string.

 ```ts
 import { html, css, LitElement } from "lit";